-Clients whose treatment needs could not be met by FRC and were referred to specialist service providers during 2012 numbered 423.
-The referrals were made based on location and specialty.
-FRC has been following-up on the progress of the referrals with clients.
+Clients whose treatment needs could not be met by FRC and referred to specialist service providers during 2012 numbered 423.
+The referrals were made based on location p on the progress of the referrals with clients and termination carried out.